ArneKuhrs/LayeredMixedMatrices.jl/README.md

 The product of the three block determinants is, up to a nonzero constant, the full symbolic Jacobian determinant.

-`C0` and `C∞`, the horizontal and vertical tails, are both empty, which is exactly the statement that the matrix is square and nonsingular.
+`C0` and `C∞`, the column index sets of Murota's horizontal and vertical tails, are both empty here; for a square matrix that is exactly the statement that it is nonsingular.

 The poset has the single cover relation `C2 -> C3`, with `C1` incomparable to both.
 By the main theorem of the paper, the inverse is fully dense exactly on the three diagonal blocks and on